 If the international firm includes an order form on its web site, then the form should be created in such a way as to be compatible with international addresses, titles, surnames, telephone numbers, postal/zip codes, etc. Care should be taken as to which fields are made obligatory.
 ‘Province’ or ‘state’ should not be made obligatory fields, for example, as many countries do not use these terms.

 In addition, forms should allow for any number of digits for telephone numbers, have a field available for a telex number (it is still used in some countries), and allow enough space for complicated street addresses.
 In addition, there must be a country field – for obvious reasons.
 Titles are important in many countries so forms should include such a field.
-The postal code field should also be able to handle letters as well as numbers, and the surname field should be capable of handling multiple last names, such as ‘Van der Merwe’ in South Africa.
+The postal code field should also be able to handle letters as well as numbers, and the surname field should be capable of handling multiple last names and double-barrelled names, such as Meyer-Smith.

 In developing an online form aimed at international markets, the likely target audience must be kept in mind.
 Any information collected from foreign customers should be kept seperate from domestic information in order to simplify matters.